 Quirks That Make or Break Small Company Security Systems

-Office security is one of the most fundamental concerns for all businesses, irrespective of their sizes and domains of industry.
-Any threat to the office assets or employees incurs heavy losses on the businesses in the form of capital expenditure, healthcare and social securities.
-Even though small office security creates the impression that you have less worries, you still have to do some thinking and planning ahead.
+Office security is one of the most fundamental concerns for businesses, irrespective of their size or industry.
+Any threat to the office assets or employees results in heavy losses to the businesses; this typically comes in the form of capital expenditure, healthcare and social security.
+Even though small office security may seem simple, it requires a great deal of planning.

-While larger offices can afford costly, sophisticated and more integrated security systems, small office security system needs to be should be robust and yet fit budget constraints.On the upside, you don’t need to think of a complex infrastructure.
+While larger offices can afford costly, sophisticated and more integrated security systems, small office security systems should be robust and affordable while offering your business integrations with the software it already uses (like Asana, Google Directory, SSO, etc.).

-Here is an example of a more bulky version of security system:
+Here is an example of a more bulky version of a security system:

-Small and medium-sized businesses (SMBs) typically employ from 1 to 50 people at a time, but many small companies have only a dozen of full-time employees.
+Small and medium-sized businesses (SMBs) typically employ between 1 to 50 people at a time, but only a small portion are full-time employees, with an average of only about 12.
 An SMB is often a life-long family investment for owners, and you can imagine that access control violations might hurt not only their small office security but also inflict wider property damage.

-The small office security system is should be designed to efficiently protect office assets from outsiders as well as employees.
-Another part of the small office security system is that it should also effectively protect the office employees and digital data.
+A small office security system should be designed to efficiently protect office assets from outsiders as well as employees.
+Another part of the small office security system is that it should also effectively protect office employees and digital data.

-There can be different types of office security mechanism, such as third party security contract, office employee collaborative system or a dedicated person security mechanism depending on the cost and the level of criticality of the office asset security.
-Third party security operations and monitoring may cost your fixed price and less upfront cost to install access control security systems and surveillance systems.
+There are different types of office security systems, such as third-party security contractors, an office employee collaborative system or a dedicated security personnel at the door—depending on the cost and the level of the office assets.

-If you decide to set up your business at home, you need to think of how you will manage varied aspects of the access control system - security, convenience and cost.
-There is an even finer line to follow in order to pick a home office security level than the one needed for commercial buildings.
-After all, you don’t want to turn your small business into digital fortress and make employers and visitors feel uncomfortable!
-Luckily, there are countless options to maximize the privacy and maintain the human touch of your business, without jeopardizing your small company security.
+If you decide to set up your business at home, you need to think about how you'll manage the varied aspects of security, convenience and cost.
+There is an even finer line to follow in order to pick a home office security system than the one needed for commercial buildings.
+After all, you don’t want to turn your small business into a digital fortress and make employers and visitors feel uncomfortable.
+Luckily, there are countless options to maximize the privacy and maintain the human touch for your business, without jeopardizing your small company security.

 Scalable Access Control Systems for Small Company Security

-To provide access to authorized people while keeping anyone unauthorized out from a small office, you don’t need large networked systems for multiple buildings.
+To provide access to authorized people while keeping anyone unauthorized out of a small office, you don’t need large networked systems for multiple buildings.
 For random guests, you don’t even need to issue a card pass or a key fob.
-Locking and unlocking of the doors can be made remotely from a single software point of control run by a single person.
+Locking and unlocking the doors can be done remotely from a single software point of control run by a single person.

-This is a big time-saver.
-Instead of having your colleague run up and down the building to unlock the door for everyone, you can keep those hours for other productivity.
-Regardless of whether you choose on-site software installation or off-site cloud web browser for your small office security, you can scale the chosen alternative to fit your needs.
+This is a big time saver.
+Instead of having your colleague run up and down the building to unlock the door for everyone, you can spend those hours in a more productive way and cloud-based access control solutions can allow you to integrate the software with your current visitor management software.

-In this way, apart from the regular benefits of electronic access control systems, you also get cost-effective office security solution that will work on just two or three doors.
+In this way, apart from the regular benefits of electronic access control systems, you also get a cost-effective office security solution that will work on just one door and can scale up indefinitely.

-The good thing is that office security for small businesses can be configured in a jiffy and scaled down the line when your business grows.
-So, instead of twisting your brain about all at once, you can choose proper readers and accessories and leave the expansion concerns for later.
-For example, you can add a video camera that sends immediate notifications.
-The best thing in video access control for small office security is that you don't need to think of extensive storage since the camera activates only when actual events occur.
+Office security for small businesses can be configured and rolled out fast.
+So, instead of worrying about replacing hardware you can choose the right amount of door readers for your current needs and won't need to worry about the expansion until it's time.
+For example, you can add a video camera that sends immediate notifications when a user has unlocked the door and you can integrate alarm systems and door bells with cloud-based access control.
+The best thing in video access control for small office security is that you don't need to think of extensive storage since the camera activates only when actual unlock events occur.

 Despite the scalability, you do need to set a nick of time for some planning in advance, in particular if you know that your business will grow.